Expanded Options Program: High School Partners

 PCC may only release confidential information to parents or guardians if the "Consent to Release" is completed in the student's MyPCC account.
 For schools, the release is provided on the EOP application form.
 With the appropriate release on file, PCC may provide information on the student's educational records, such as course schedule, student account information, and grades.
 PCC does not allow direct contact with instructors for attendance verification, academic progress or behavioral issues.

 Students who are unable to complete a course must officially drop the course using their MyPCC account.
 Charges will be removed only if the drop is received by the published refund deadline for the class.
 The school will be billed for all authorized charges, regardless of attendance or successful completion of the course.
 If the student was unable to drop the course by the refund deadline due to a hardship beyond their ability to control, they may file a Student Account Petition requesting forgiveness of tuition charges.

 Grades are typically available one week after the end of finals week available to students through MyPCC.
 Grades should be obtained directly from the student.

 ID Cards and Computer Use

 PCC Student ID Cards are optional, but are required for many on-campus activities such as library and shuttle services.
 Cards are currently obtained through Registration office.
-Beginning Fall 2007, cards will be available at campus libraries and business offices.
+Beginning Fall 2007, cards will be available at campus libraries and Student Account Services.